8 min read

 You can learn more about the FAFSA updates and what they may mean for you and your family in this article by Scoir about the FAFSA.
 The Federal Student Aid website is another great resource to explore.

-As we head into the winter, please let me know if you have any questions or if I can assist you and your family in any way through the new FAFSA application process.
+Please let me know if you have any questions or if I can assist you and your family in any way through the FAFSA application process.

 If it makes sense for you, try blocking your calendar now to set aside time to support students and families with the new FAFSA.